Setting up Pipelines via GitHub Machine Users

 Why does this token need these permissions?

-What follows is a breakdown of the permissions required by the INFRA_ROOT_WRITE_TOKEN
+Below is a detailed breakdown of the permissions needed for the INFRA_ROOT_WRITE_TOKEN

-If you are not an Enterprise customer, or don't want Pipelines to perform those specific behaviors, you can chose to not grant the corresponding permissions.
+If you are not an Enterprise customer or prefer Pipelines not to execute certain behaviors, you can opt not to grant the related permissions.

 Content read & write access

-repository updates itself in automated processes during account vending, and baselining.
-Without this permission, the pull request opened by the GitHub Actions workflow would not trigger the necessary automation to support account vending.
+and pushing automated changes.
+Without this permission, the pull request opened by the GitHub Actions workflow will not trigger automation during account vending.

 Issues read & write access